-The instructors will review the monthly time sheet calendar and the daily attendance tracking sheet at the end of the month after the time sheets are turned in for review.
+The instructors will review the monthly time sheets at the end of the month after the time sheets are turned in for review.
 Students who have exceeded 5% of the allowed absence hours will be placed on probation.
 Students who have exceeded 9% of the allowed absence hours will be subject to program dismissal.